Liouville quantum gravity weighted by conformal loop ensemble nesting statistics

 Note that for any $n\ge 1$, $c\in (0,1)$ and any $M'>M_0$ we have the following lower bound (where throughout, we set $M''=2M'$)

-The idea of the proof is to show that each of the probabilities $\P_{(l_+,r_-,B)}(A_i)$ on the right side of the displayed inequality are (modulo multiplication by a constant) at least as large as the left side of \eqref{eq:analytical} with $t=c/n$.
+The idea of the proof is to show that each of the probabilities $\P_{(l_+,r_-,B)}(A_i)$ on the right-hand side of the displayed inequality are (modulo multiplication by a constant) at least as large as the left-hand side of \eqref{eq:analytical} with $t=c/n$.
 We will prove this by using the Markov property of $(L',R')$ and that the properties of $(L',R')$ do not depend too strongly on its starting point.
-From this we get that the left side of \eqref{eq:analytical} is (modulo multiplication by a constant) bounded above by the left side of \eqref{eq:split-event} times $t$.
-Observing that the left side of \eqref{eq:split-event} converges to 0 as $M''\to\infty$ we conclude the proof.
+From this we get that the left-hand side of \eqref{eq:analytical} is (modulo multiplication by a constant) bounded above by the left-hand side of \eqref{eq:split-event} times $t$.
+Observing that the left-hand side of \eqref{eq:split-event} converges to 0 as $M''\to\infty$ we conclude the proof.
 In order to carry out this strategy, we first observe that we have the inclusion $A_i'\subseteq A_i$ where